RossMarlow/OpenVPN-Tools/README.md

 # OpenVPN Tools

-I originally built this software for my fellow technicians to use.
-As an MSP, we have a lot of OpenVPN servers to manage and whitelisting MAC addresses and completing basic functions was taking up a lot of their time via SSH consoles.
+I have a lot of OpenVPN servers to manage and whitelisting MAC addresses and completing basic functions was taking up a lot of time via SSH consoles.

 ### Features
  - [x] Password and Private Key authentication support